RezaPurut/dns-zone-checker/README.md

 any ip in the file.
 Feel free to modify `readFile(zone_dir, fn string)` function if you want to change how it should read the zone file.
 3. This tool can only read DNS forward zone file.
+4. For now, this tool can only check through a Bastion Server.